linode/apl-docs/docs/get-started/installation/linode.md

 When the installer is finished, copy the `url` and `admin-password` from the console output.

-Follow the activation steps [here.](https://otomi.io/docs/get-started/activation)
+Follow the post installation steps [here.](https://otomi.io/docs/get-started/post-installation-steps)

 :::tip
-Like to learn how to use Otomi?
+Like to learn how to use APL?
 Go through the [Get Started labs](../labs/overview.md)
 :::